 The legal hikes on the North Shore are actually quite scarce, but there are a few.

 The Kaena Point hike is all the way on the Western point of the North Shore, Oahu.
-This is the longest hike on the North Shore at 3.5 miles with absolutely no shade.
-However, it does have a stunning view of the waves crashing on this uninhabited tip of the island.
+This is one of the longer hikes on the North Shore at 3.5 miles with absolutely no shade.
+However, it does have a stunning view of the waves crashing on this uninhabited tip of the island, making it one of the best hikes on Oahu.
 If you’re lucky, you’ll also catch a glimpse of some local birds and Hawaiian monk seals!

 It should take about 30 minutes to walk the three-fourths of a mile to reach the waterfall.
 Depending on the weather, swimming may be allowed at the falls.
 If you want to swim under the waterfall, you’re required to wear a life jacket.